Iridescent: A Framework Enabling Online System Implementation Specialization

 \subsection{Experimental Setup}

 \fakepara{Testbed.} For our experiments, unless otherwise stated, we configure two identical machines as client and server.
-They are directly connected with a pair of 100 Gbps Mellanox ConnectX-5 Ethernet adapters.
-Both machines have two Intel Xeon Gold 6152 processors at 2.1 GHz, each with 22 cores for a total of 44 cores and 187 GB of RAM per machine.
+They are directly connected with a pair of 100\,Gbps Mellanox ConnectX-5 Ethernet adapters.
+Each machine has two Intel Xeon Gold 6152 processors at 2.1\,GHz, each with 22 cores for a total of 44 cores and 187\,GB of RAM per machine.
 We run Linux kernel 5.15 with Debian 11.